Vi Daley

 Vi Daley was an alderman in the Chicago City Council, representing Chicago's 43rd ward.
 The 43rd ward includes much of the Lincoln Park and a small portions of the Near North Side Community areas.
 Daley was elected to three four-year terms, and chose not to seek reelection when her last term ended in 2011.

 Daley is unrelated to the Daley family prominent in Chicago politics.

 Background

 Vi Daley was born on February 19, 1943, in Rockford, Illinois, where she grew up and attended business school.
-After college, she worked for American Airlines at O'Hare International Airport, and spent her time near Rush Street (Chicago), where she met her husband, Vince Daley, a bartender.
+After college, she worked for American Airlines at O'Hare International Airport, and spent her time near Rush Street, where she met her husband, Vince Daley, a bartender.
 They married, and Vince began working in real estate.
 The Daleys had two daughters, who inspired Vi Daley to get involved in the community.
 She became a leader in the effort to create Cummings Playground, the popular playground across from the entrance of the Lincoln Park Zoo.
 Daley was also executive director of the Friends of Lincoln Park and was the president of the Mid-North Association.
 In 1993, she became the chief of staff of the 43rd Ward Alderman, Charles Bernardini.